eventespresso/event-espresso-core/docs/N--Core-Functionality/dependency-injection-coffeepot.md

 Now that you've injected your dependency into your class, you can freely manipulate the incoming dependency at run time.
 Ideally you should type hint for interfaces instead of concrete classes, because then you can substitute the incoming dependency for any other class that implements that interface, giving you tons of flexibility, especially when unit testing.

-###CoffeePot Dependency Injection (DI) Container
+###CoffeeShop Dependency Injection (DI) Container

 Now the only "shortcoming" with injecting your dependencies like this, is that any code that wants to use ` MyClass ` is responsible for providing an instance of ` Thing ` when creating ` MyClass `.
 And this can be tedious.
 Thankfully, Dependency Injection (DI) containers can manage this responsibility for you.
 A DI container is an object (or group of objects working together) that knows how to instantiate classes and provide them with the dependencies they require.
-And because we love coffee so much at Event Espresso, our DI container is called **CoffeePot**.
+And because we love coffee so much at Event Espresso, our DI container is called **CoffeeShop**.

-We'll take care of the initial setup of the **CoffeePot**, as well as making sure that it's available to all Event Espresso Modules, Payment Methods, Addons, etc. So we'll skip that part and get right to showing you how it works.
+We'll take care of the initial setup of the **CoffeeShop**, as well as making sure that it's available to all Event Espresso Modules, Payment Methods, Addons, etc. So we'll skip that part and get right to showing you how it works.

 So let's assume the following for our example:

- - that the **CoffeePot** DI container is accessible in your controller via ` $this->CoffeePot() `
+ - that the **CoffeeShop** DI container is accessible in your controller via ` $this->CoffeeShop() `
  - you want to load a class named ` MyClass ` that requires the ` EEM_Attendee ` model in order to retrieve some data from the database
  - you are using PSR-4 compatible namespaces, and ` MyClass ` is located in the ` \Vendor\Namespace\Folder\ ` directory